 The Northside Eyak Lake Survey Area is centered along Power Creek Road, on the north side of Eyak Lake, from Spruce Street to the Crater Lake Trailhead (Figure 13).
 There are no AHRS designations in this survey area, although buildings along the north side of Power Creek Road date from the 1920s at the western extent of the survey area and 1960s at the eastern extent.
 The buildings are primarily residential and there is a gravel airstrip from 1934 paralleling the lake shore.
-The survey area also includes the Power Creek Cemetery that was in use from 1921 to 1947.
+The survey area also includes the Lake View Cemetery, also known as the Pioneer Cemetery, that was in use from 1921 to 1947.
 Historic themes include recreation, aviation, and residential growth.